We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Everyone’s bowel habits are different, but people who are constipated usually have fewer than three bowel movements per week.

 Constipation is very common.
-In the United States, around 16 out of every 100 adults have symptoms of constipation.
+In the United States, around

 The risk of constipation increases with age.
 Approximately 33 out of every 100 adults over the age of 60 in the U.S. have symptoms of constipation.